The Stanford MBA Program will help you develop your vision and the substance required to achieve it.

 Dive into complex managerial issues with this series of courses.
 You will begin to gain insight into the perspective of a senior manager or leader and to understand the larger context of management.
 Through practical experience and detailed feedback from your classmates and leadership coaches, you’ll enhance your leadership style.
 You also will focus on developing your managerial skills, including managing in a global context.
 Many courses offer a menu of choices in each required discipline, calibrated to your skills, experience, and future goals.

 The first year mostly comprises core courses with potential room for one to two electives in winter and spring quarters.

 Global Experience Requirement

-The global experiences you have at Stanford will broaden your perspective, and change the way you lead — no matter where you end up.
+The global opportunities you have at Stanford will broaden your perspective and change the way you lead — no matter where you end up.

 Second-Year Curriculum Overview

 During the second year of the MBA program, you will likely be taking almost all electives.
 These courses can help broaden your experience and perspective, strengthen your areas of development, allow you to explore new subjects, and ensure a well-rounded general management education.
 We add new electives or substantially revise existing topics every year to respond to changes in the business environment, the social sector, and students’ interests.
 Elective topics include:

 - Global management